 Escape the city bustle with a 2-hour guided walk in the magnificent Vouliagmeni Hills and enjoy breathtaking views of the Saronic Gulf archipelago.
 Later opt for a swimming stop at the Vouliagmeni Lake and for a meal at a traditional tavern.

 If you love walking, this is a great opportunity to walk around one of the most beautiful areas in Athens with the professionalism of Get Your Guide reps in Athens.

 As soon as you leave the Vouliagmeni lake towards Sounion, right on Athens coastline, there is an area called Limanakia, a series of small coves with deep blue water.

 Liminakia Beach Bar is a secret place frequented mostly by Athenians and those who have stayed long enough in Athens to find out about its small secret places.

 The simple wooden deck bar, perched on a rock face, and a meter away from pristine waters gets busy in the evenings with people eager to admire the beautiful sunset, have a drink, and enjoy a moonlit swim.

-Continuing at the Athens coastline, you find one amazing summer resort after the other:
+Continuing at the Athens Riviera coastline, you find one amazing summer resort after the other:

-14 km from Varkiza you find the Grand Beach at Lagonissi an organized sandy beach, with sporting facilities, showers, an open-air cinema, and a jetty bar with impressive views and a menu of cocktails and fresh juices to match.
+14 km from Varkiza you find the Grand Beach at Lagonissi an organized sandy beach, with sporting facilities, showers, an open-air cinema, and a jetty bar with impressive views and a menu of cocktails.

-Anavyssos, only 7.5 km from Saronida is perfect for two things: windsurfing and great seafood at the simple fish taverns in the beautiful scenery.
+Next stop in Athens Riviera and the beach town of Anavyssos.
+Anavyssos, only 7.5 km from Saronida is popular for its windsurfing facilities and great seafood at its fish taverns.

 In July and August, weekends can get very crowded so I try to visit during the week, whenever this is possible.
 There is a canteen at the top of the cliffs for some simple refreshments.